kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

 On the details page, you can click **Edit Information** to change its basic information.
 Click **More** and you can edit its YAML file or delete this volume.

 To delete a volume, make sure the volume is not mounted to any workload.
-To unmount a volume, go to the detail page of a workload.
+To unmount a volume, go to the details page of a workload.
 From the **More** drop-down list, click **Edit Settings**.
 Select **Volumes** from the pop-up window, and click the dustbin icon to unmount it.

 If the status of a volume remains **Terminating** for a long time after you clicked **Delete**, manually delete it by using the following command: